“I’ll never forget

 and remembering, I keep a grip on hope:”

 You see, those things may describe the cards life has dealt me, how I am structurally created and some of the challenges I have faced.
 But they only tell you part of the story.
 They don’t tell you how I choose to face those challenges.
 They don’t tell you how I choose to define myself.
 Because for all the pathetic stories I could tell you of my weaknesses, my limitations, my short-comings….I could also tell you how I once boarded a plane to China after recovering (sort of) from the H1N1 (swine flu) virus with an inhaler in my hand that I had been using for 3 weeks, coughing my way through every orphanage in China like I had the black plague trying to assure the caretakers I wasn’t actually contagious (I wasn’t, doctor confirmed!), surviving without so much as a cough drop or a kleenex (you’d be surprised how hard it is to find those in the rural villages of Asia, and how much you miss them when you don’t have them!).
 I came home completely healed and didn’t have to pick up the inhaler again.
-I could tell you how I also boarded a plane alone to the other side of the world after a mysterious illness that left me with a fever for a month, no answers from doctors only a warning I shouldn’t be traveling.
+I could tell you how I also boarded a plane alone to the other side of the world, even to Thailand in the peaceful and relaxing beach villa from popular YourKohSamuiVillas, after a mysterious illness that left me with a fever for a month, no answers from doctors only a warning I shouldn’t be traveling.
 I also came home completely healed.
 I could tell you about the time I injured my hip and hobbled my way up and down ridiculously steep walkways, dirt roads and slept on terrible mattresses awake most of the night in pain in a third world country traversing mountain communities and orphanages.
 And I came home….yes, no more hip pain.
 I have traveled on missions sick as dog, I have surfed (quite terribly) with a horrid leg cramp, I have jumped on crazy roller coasters with neck injuries, I have traveled the world alone to places where I had no friends, no creature comforts and where someone like me really probably doesn’t even belong.

 “I’m sticking with God (I say it over and over), He’s all I’ve got left.